clasp-developers/clasp/docs/bootstrap.rst

 3. Cclasp *should* be complete at step 9 of the process.
 An extra validation step would be to recompile everything with Cclasp and check that the binary results were the same as step 8.

+4. Compilers A, B, and C share the same ABI, so bitcode compiled from them is compatible.
+Code compiled by any compiler can call any other.
+And the bitcode can freely call and be called by the interpreter.